You might have this small operation to check for signs of peritoneal mesothelioma and take samples (biopsies) of any abnormal areas.

 Before your laparoscopy

-You go to the hospital in the 2 weeks before your laparoscopy to check that you’re fit enough for the procedure.
+You usually have an appointment before your laparoscopy to check that you’re fit enough for the procedure.
 A nurse weighs you and takes your blood pressure, pulse and temperature.

 You might also have: